rchitale7/remote-vector-index-builder/API.md

 * The top two parameters are derived by the KNN plugin from the customer's repo setting. `container_name` is used to specifically refer to the "bucket" (or non-S3 equivalent), rather than the name of the repository itself.
 * Tenant ID is included to be used for billing, authorization, etc
 * Dimension, doc count, and data type are specifically placed on the first JSON level so the build service can quickly use them first to calculate workload size
+* Doc count must be greater than 4, since doc counts of 1, 3, and 4 have been observed to consistently fail during index builds
 * Engine: If in the future we have different workers hosting different engines, like Lucene etc. this parameter will act as an extension point.
 This is not a required parameter.
 * Space type is inside `index_parameters` since it is only used in index creation
 * By including an `algorithm` field in index parameters, we leave the door open for IVF, future algorithms